Areeb297/Facebook-Marketplace-s-Recommendation-Ranking-System/README.md

 print(dict(enumerate(df['category'].cat.categories))) # Prints which code corresponds to which category
 ```

-## Milestone 4: Create the vision model
+## Milestone 4: Creating a pytorch vision CNN model

+## Milestone 5: Using transfer learning and Resnet

 ## Milestone 5: Create the text understanding model